Skip to Content

 The waterfalls are only accessible by hiking two hours each way through cloud forest, but with a variety of endemic fauna and flora, including the emblematic Andean Cock of the Rock, a startlingly red-hued bird endemic to South America, you’re sure to be enthralled the entire way.

-The wind created by the water falling from so high can force you to stoop into it and leaves having a quick swim at the bottom perilous and freezing but refreshing after the humid forest.
+The wind created by the water falling from so high can force you to stoop into it and leave having a quick swim at the bottom perilous and freezing but refreshing after the humid forest.

 There is the possibility of horse hire in Cocachimba for around S/40 ($12 USD).
 Bear in mind that the horses do not go all the way up and you will still need to walk about 40 minutes on your own.